 4. Scenes page

-The Scene Page is the starting point of the application.
-The Scenes Page contains five layout components:
+The Scene Page is the starting point of the application and contains five layout components:

 • Scene collapsible panel which allows to create, upload, download and publish scenes, as well as selecting existing scene.